Rabadash8820/UnityAssemblies/README.md

 <UnityEngineUIPath>path\to\UnityEngine.UI.dll</UnityEngineUIPath>
 ```

-As assembly paths change in future versions of Unity, you can continue referencing them by overwriting these properties, until we update the properties ourselves.
+As assembly paths change in future versions of Unity, you can continue referencing them by overwriting these properties, until the properties are updated in this package.
 This ability makes this NuGet package truly "forward-compatible".
 You can manually override the property for a single assembly (e.g., `UnityEnginePath`),
 or for many assemblies under the same absolute/relative base path (e.g., `UnityModulesPath` or `UnityModulesDir`).